Glen Moray

 - Medium, clean, slightly sweet.

-The ruthless value champion of entry-level Speyside.
-Glen Moray Classic is widely available below £20 and remains a perfectly competent everyday single malt.
-The £10 Heritage Tour is the best-priced legitimate distillery tour in Scotland — no marketing waffle, just an honest look at production.
+A value champion of entry-level Speyside.
+Glen Moray Classic is widely available below £20 and well regarded as a competent everyday single malt.
+The low-priced Heritage Tour is among the best-value legitimate distillery tours in Scotland — no marketing waffle, just an honest look at production.
 Best for budget drinkers, beginners, and anyone who wants a real distillery visit without the premium pricing.

 Food pairings